Mother’s day and Legacy in Mesa, AZ

 Mother’s Day.
 The role of Moms in the lives of their children is highly valued in our culture, one of the reasons Mother’s Day is such an esteemed holiday.
 More phone calls are made on this holiday than on any other day of the year.
 And believe it or not, more flowers are sold by flower shops on Mother’s Day than are sold on Valentine’s Day.
 In America, the holiday has been around since 1908, when Anna Jarvis is given credit for its founding.
 An official American holiday since 1914, this year our nation will celebrate Mother’s Day on Sunday, May 13.

 Why is a mother’s influence so important for her children?
 What is the potential legacy a mother can leave for her children?
-According to an article from Vanderbilt on the development of children, parents have a tremendous effect on how their children turn out as they grow older into adulthood.
+Research shows that parents have a tremendous effect on how their children turn out as they grow older into adulthood.
 A Mom and Dad will influence their children’s personalities, emotional growth, behavior and habits, and so much more.

 We’ll mention a few significant aspects (drawn from the above link) of the power of mothering, and parenting in general, to build security and confidence in kids.
 This security and confidence is the most important aspect of legacy any parent will ever leave to their adult children.